SauqiRizqullah/portofolio/README.md

 ## 📄 About Me

 Hello, folks.
 My name is Sauqi.
 I am a graduate in a bachelor degree from Brawijaya University, Mechanical Engineering.
 I switched my career to programming field.
 I have an experience as a backend developer using java springboot technologies in monolitich project.
-I also posses several tech skills such as javascript, python, laravel, docker, R programming, tableau, and microsoft power BI.
+I also posses several tech skills such as html, css, tailwind css, javascript, python, docker, R programming, tableau, and microsoft power BI.
 My short term goal is to become a senior backend developer with skilled english language in 2 years.
 My long term goal is to become a private teacher that still related to programming.

 ---